Table of Contents

 3) Knowledge Based Exam Content: The exam covers a broad range of Project Management topics, requiring a deep understanding of both theory and application.

-4) Closed-book, Essay-style Exam: APM assessments are typically closed-book and often include essay-type questions, which may be more demanding for some learners.
+4) Closed-book, Essay-style Exam: Some APM exams, such as PMQ, are closed-book and require structured written responses, which can be demanding for some learners.

 The choice of APM vs PRINCE2 could be taken depending on your requirements, preferences and several other factors like career goals, industry type, and the nature of the project.

-2) When a versatile working on a project is required, you can go for APM; choose PRINCE2 for a clearly structured and planned project.
+2) When a versatile approach to working on a project is required, you can go for APM; choose PRINCE2 for a clearly structured and planned project.

 3) If you want to learn with an adaptable approach, APM will be the best option for you.
 On the other hand, if you want structures and procedures including training, PRINCE2 can be your choice.